 Bit Name Description 6 WDCLR WDT clear Setting this bit will reset the WDT count to 00H.
 It puts the counter in a known state and prohibit the system from unpredictable reset.
 The meaning of writing and reading WDCLR bit is different.
 Writing: 0 = No effect.
 1 = Clearing WDT counter.
 Reading: 0 = WDT counter is completely cleared.
 1 = WDT counter is not yet cleared.
 5 WDTF WDT time-out flag This bit indicates an overflow of WDT counter.
 This flag should be cleared by software.
 4 WIDPD WDT running in Idle or Power-down mode This bit is valid only when control bits in WDTEN[3:0] (CONFIG4[7:4]) are all 1.
 It decides whether WDT runs in Idle or Power-down mode when WDT works as a general purpose timer.
 0 = WDT stops running during Idle or Power-down mode.
 1 = WDT keeps running during Idle or Power-down mode.
 3 WDTRF WDT reset flag When the CPU is reset by WDT time-out event, this bit will be set via hardware.
 This flag is recommended to be cleared via software after reset.
 2:0 WDPS[2:0] WDT clock pre-scalar select These bits determine the pre-scale of WDT clock from 1/1 through 1/256.
-See Table 12-1 .
+See Note: When register CKDIV value is not equal 00H, the system clock frequency will be divided, if under this condition after MCU into power down mode, the WDT Reset will fail.
+So suggest use WKT to wakeup N76E003 when into power down mode.
+Table 11-1.
 The default is the maximum pre-scale value.

-[1] WDTRF will be cleared after power-on reset, be set after WDT reset, and remains unchanged after any other resets.
+^[1] WDTRF will be cleared after power-on reset, be set after WDT reset, and remains unchanged after any other resets.